NotoriousArnav/MarkdownEditor/README.md

 ## TODOS:
 - **MAIN FOCUS** Extensions Support to allow devs to make custom extensions and add them to the editor
-- File Sharing Support to allow sharing Markdown content as mini websites **Trying but failing to do, because I hate centralization**
 - Multi File Support to allow multiple tabs and allow Notebook like functionality like Obsidian **Sometimes I think this is unnecessary**
 - Allow custom themes **Yeah man, this is a TODO**
 - Allow changing Code Block Themes